The translation of this document is outdated.

 Section 16.
 Imposition of a Fine and

-Provisions for the Forced Execution
+Provisions for the Forced Enforcement

 (1) The Consumer Rights Protection Centre is entitled to